cometa-rocks/cometa_documentation/cometa_actions.md

     </tr>
     <tr>
         <td>Download a file by clicking on "{linktext}"</td>
         <td>Downloads a file, the downloaded file is assigned to feature_result and step_result (linktext can be a text, css_selector or xpath).
-The downloaded file is saved in the filesytems at behave/Downloads/{feature-run-id}/remove-filename.suffix.
-To be able to test on generic filenames, that get random generated Id's, Cometa saves a copy of the file to last_downoaded_file.suffix maintaining the suffix of the original filename.
+The downloaded file is saved in the file systems at behave/Downloads/{feature-run-id}/remove-filename.suffix.
+To be able to test on generic filenames, that get random generated Id's, Cometa saves a copy of the file to last_downloaded_file.suffix maintaining the suffix of the original filename.
         </td>
         <td></td>
     </tr>